UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 ::

     spack install --only-concrete --only dependencies neso-particles+nvcxx~build_tests
-    spack install -j1 --only-concrete --only dependencies reactions+nvcxx build_option=RELEASE
+    spack install --only-concrete --only dependencies reactions+nvcxx~enable_tests
-    spack install -j1 --only-concrete reactions+nvcxx build_option=RELEASE
+    spack install --only-concrete reactions+nvcxx~enable_tests

-Again this will place ``libreactions.so`` in the ``lib`` directory of the repo.

 Unit tests (Optional)
 =====================

 Building the unit-tests is mostly the same as a standard installation with some install options changed.
-The compilation will produce ``libreactions.so`` as with the standard installation but will also produce a ``unit_tests`` executable in the ``bin`` directory of the repo.
+The compilation will produce a ``unit_tests`` executable in the ``test/unit`` directory inside the build directory created by spack during installation.

 Note that for running the tests, it might be necessary to load the relevant MPI package that spack has installed.
 It's possible to identify this by using ``spack find mpich`` or ``spack find openmpi`` and subsequently loading the relevant package (if both are present feel free to choose either) with ``spack load`` before running the unit tests.